Indonesia Stock Exchange: New Order

 The Government of the Republic of Indonesia reactivated the capital market in 1977, the Stock Exchange was inaugurated by President Soeharto on 10 August 1977.
-JSE is run under BAPEPAM (Capital Market Executing Agency).
+JSE is run under Badan Pengawas Pasar Modal (Capital Market Executing Agency, BAPEPAM).
 The reactivation of the capital market was also marked by going public with PT Semen Cibinong as the first issuer.

 However, in 1977-1987 trading on the Stock Exchange was very sluggish.
 The number of issuers until 1987 only reached 24 issuers.
 At that time, people preferred banking instruments to capital market instruments.
 Finally, in 1987 the Stock Exchange was deregulated by presenting the December 1987 Package (PAKDES 87) which made it easier for companies to conduct Public Offerings and foreign investors to invest in Indonesia.
 Stock Exchange trading activities also increased in 1988–1990 after the deregulation package in the banking and capital markets was launched.
 JSE's door is open to foreigners.

 The Indonesian Parallel Exchange (BPI) began operating and is managed by the Money and Securities Trading Union (PPUE) in 1988 with its organization consisting of brokers and dealers.
 In addition, in the same year, the Government issued the December 88 Package (PAKDES 88) which made it easier for companies to go public and several other policies that were positive for capital market growth.
 The Surabaya Stock Exchange (BES) began operating in 1989 and is managed by a privately owned Limited Liability Company, namely the Surabaya Stock Exchange.

 On 12 July 1992, which has been designated as the anniversary of the JSE, the JSE officially became a private company (privatization).
 BAPEPAM changed to Capital Market Supervisory Agency (formerly; Capital Market Implementing Agency).
 One year later on 21 December 1993, PT Pemeringkat Efek Indonesia (PEFINDO) was established.
 On 22 May 1995, the Jakarta Stock Exchange launched a trading automated system which was implemented using the JATS (Jakarta Automated Trading Systems) computer system.
 In the same year on 10 November, the Government of Indonesia issued Act Number 8 of 1995 on Capital Markets.
 This law came into effect in January 1996.
 The Indonesia Parallel Exchange was then merged with the Surabaya Stock Exchange.
 Then one year later, on 6 August 1996, the Indonesia Clearing and Guarantee Corporation (KPEI) was established.
 This was followed by the establishment of the Indonesian Central Securities Depository (KSEI) the following year, on 23 December 1997.